greenm01/vb4x/docs/vb4x_specs.md

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

-Transports are captured and colonists enslaved if their escort fleet was destroyed or the transports were un-escorted at the commencement of hostilities.
-Space Marines never surrender and self-detonate the ship.
+Starliners are captured and colonists enslaved if their escort fleet was destroyed or the transports were un-escorted at the commencement of hostilities.

+Space Marines never surrender and self-detonate their troop transports.

 ETACs and traders rejoin their surviving escort fleets.
 If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.